W04 Assignment: Picture Album Enhancement

 It is best to test your page in a Private or Incognito browser window when using DevTools Lighthouse.

-Note: Using the absolute references to images on the Church's content delivery network can lead to some less favorable performance issues.
-You can ignore this or go ahead and create local copies of temple images that are optimized.
-Be aware of copyrights.
+Note: Using absolute references to images on the Church's content delivery network can lower performance scores.
+You may ignore this or create local optimized copies of temple images.
+Respect copyrights.

 Audit and Submission

-- Commit your local repository and push or upload your work to your GitHub Pages enabled
+- Commit locally and push your work to your GitHub Pages–enabled

-repository on GitHub. - Use this ☑️ audit tool to check basic HTML and CSS standards and requirements.
+wdd131repository on GitHub. - Use this ✔ Page Audit Tool to check basic HTML and CSS standards and requirements.

-- Share your work by posting your URL in the course's Microsoft Teams weekly forum and comment on your peers' work by providing constructive feedback.
+- Share your work by posting your URL in the course's Microsoft Teams Week 04 Forum and comment on your peers' work by providing constructive feedback.

-- Return to Canvas and submit your GitHub Pages enabled URL.
-Example given:
+- Return to Canvas and submit your GitHub Pages URL.
+Example:

 https://your-github-username.github.io/wdd131/filtered-temples.html